katiehuangx/katiehuangx/README.md

 Hi there!
 I'm Katie, a self-taught data analyst from Malaysia.
 With a background in accounting, I transitioned to data in 2021 and have been teaching myself SQL, Python, and Tableau ever since.

 ### 📚 Projects & Guides 📚
-In my portfolio, you can find my [projects](https://github.com/katiehuangx/Portfolio-Guide/blob/main/README.md) and guides on data analytics, including my journey from accounting to data and a [guide on transitioning into the field](https://github.com/katiehuangx/Transition-into-Data-Analytics/blob/main/README.md).
+In my portfolio, you can find my [projects](https://github.com/katiehuangx/Portfolio-Guide/blob/main/README.md) and guides on data analytics, including my  [guide on transitioning into the field](https://github.com/katiehuangx/Transition-into-Data-Analytics/blob/main/README.md).

 ### 💡 My Skills
 • Data preparation, quality assurance, and analysis